traefik/traefik/docs/content/middlewares/forwardauth.md

 # ForwardAuth

-Using an External Service to Ccheck for Credentials
+Using an External Service to Check for Credentials
 {: .subtitle }

 ![AuthForward](../assets/img/middleware/authforward.png)